MarcoPNS/Spotify-Stream-Widget/README.md

 # Stream Widget for Spotify
 A small Tool for Streamers to show the current Track of Spotify to your Viewers!
-Completly customizable to fit your style.
+Completely customizable to fit your style.

 ## [Download this Tool now!](https://github.com/MarcoPNS/Spotify-Stream-Widget/releases)